Rapptz/discord.py/docs/api.rst

         The default message type.
 This is the same as regular messages.
     .. attribute:: recipient_add

-        The system message when a recipient is added to a group private message, i.e. a private channel of type :attr:`ChannelType.group`.
+        The system message when a user is added to a group private message or a thread.
     .. attribute:: recipient_remove

-        The system message when a recipient is removed from a group private message, i.e. a private channel of type :attr:`ChannelType.group`.
+        The system message when a user is removed from a group private message or a thread.
     .. attribute:: call

         The system message denoting call state, e.g. missed call, started call,